milanmitrovic91/selenium/python/tutorial/tutorial.md

 - Before proceeding with new functionalities, we need to be sure that old features work.
 - Using automated tests, we can easily test all product features at once.

+## Elements that we will learn to handle

+TextBox, Submit button, CheckBox, Radio button, how to click on Image, Select value from DropDown, Mouse Click and Keyboard events, How to upload and Download files, Alert & Pop up window handling, Handling Web Tables, Verifying Tooltip.